calumgrant/logical/docs/worklist.md

 - Or just delete the rules?
 - Is the deduplicating logic even sound??
 Surely other variables can change too?
 So we need to deduplicate lots of variables, not just the ones in the sum.
 - Problem with adding rules on demand if a predicate is already being evaluated.
+- Implement efficient indexing of inequality: `p has Age a and a>10`

 ## Recursion